Frequently Asked Questions

 On this page we present some basic questions and answers about Covenant, and we've collected links to our more detailed FAQ pages in the "FAQ Central" navigation.
 If you have questions that aren't answered in our FAQs, please don't hesitate to call us at 888.451.2683, email firstname.lastname@example.org, or fill out our Request for Information form.

 What are the academic requirements for admission?

-The average academic profile for Covenant freshmen is listed here.
+The average academic profile for Covenant freshmen is listed on the Average Academic Profile page.
 While this is the average academic profile that characterizes our student body, potential applicants should keep in mind that we consider every application on an individual basis.
 Transfer applicants are considered in light of this academic profile, as well as academic performance in any college-level coursework.
 Anyone interested in a Covenant College education should apply.

 What do I need to submit in my application?

 You must submit a completed application for admission (usually completed online), a $35 application fee, a one- to two-page personal testimony, your high school transcript, SAT/ACT scores, completed academic reference and church reference forms, and if you’re transferring from another college or university, your college transcript.

 When do I need to have my application materials submitted?

 Throughout the academic year, Covenant College has two specific entry points for admission: early action and regular decision.
 Early action is for students who wish to receive an early, non-binding admissions decision.
 The application deadline for Early Action is November 15, and applicants will receive an admissions decision by December 15.
 Regular decision is for students who submit their application after November 1 or who did not receive a decision in the early action review process.
 The application deadline for regular decision is March 1 and applicants who apply through this process will receive a decision by March 15.